MarcosVB/Assembler_Simulator/README.md

 INSTRUCTIONS

-Open the " Assembler.jar " file and place the location of a text file and click ok .
+Run the "TextFrame" and place the location of a .txt file with assembly code and click ok .
 The program will compile and show the result ;